zeroc-ice/ice/java-compat/BUILDING.md

 gradlew build
 ```

-## Installing Ice for Java
+## Installing Ice for Java Compat

-To install Ice for Java in the directory specified by the `prefix` variable in
+To install Ice for Java Compat in the directory specified by the `prefix` variable in
 `gradle.properties` run the following command:

 ```shell